duzzisantos/scheduler/README.md

 # scheduler
-REST API for scheduling application backend
+REST API for scheduling a list of attendees